Monster by Mistake

 Monster by Mistake is a Canadian animated television series that aired on YTV from September 18, 1999 to March 23, 2003 after airing its pilot on October 26, 1996.
-The story features Warren; an 8 year old boy who is accidentally mixed up in a magic spell, which turns him into a large purple monster every time he sneezes.
+The show features Warren; an 8 year old boy who is accidentally mixed up in a magic spell, which turns him into a large blue monster every time he sneezes.

 The series was created by Mark Mayerson of Catapult Productions, and co-produced with CCI Entertainment (formerly Cambium) in Toronto, Canada.
 The two companies partnered in Studio 345, a computer animation and former Sears catalogue production facility for the production of the show, which was made using Houdini software.
 It was one of the earliest TV shows to be entirely computer-animated.
 The series also aired on Disney Channel in the UK.